 As usual, let’s get this important point out of the way before I go any further – If you have no immediate use for any miles that you buy, you shouldn’t be taking part in this sale.
 It’s a bad idea to stockpile miles at the best of times, so a full-blown travel crisis isn’t a great time to be stocking up on miles that you don’t plan to use short-term (my golden rule applies).

-At 1.88 cents/mile this is not the best sale United has run in recent months but as the airline now appears to have brought back the Federal Excise Tax, and as we don’t generally see United offer higher bonuses than the 100% bonus on offer in this sale, there’s a good chance that this will be the best price/mile that we see in 2021.
+At 1.88 cents/mile this is not the best sale United has run in recent months but as the Federal Excise Tax is back and as we don’t generally see United offer higher bonuses than the 100% bonus on offer in this sale, there’s a good chance that this will be the best price/mile that we see in 2021.

 I value United MileagePlus miles higher than I value the miles issued by either Delta or American, but I still value them at lower than the 1.88 cents selling price that’s on offer right now.
 What this means is that unless I can see a very specific and immediate use for the miles (which would save me money) I wouldn’t buy miles in this sale.